 The ELM382 is a digitally configurable, multi- stage counter circuit in a single 8 pin package.
 When connected to a 50Hz source, four time periods from one hour to one week are possible, as shown in Table 1 below.

 Although the circuit has been optimized for a 50Hz input frequency, it is capable of being operated over a very wide range of frequencies.
 Of particular interest is the ability to interface directly to very low frequencies with varying waveforms due to the use of a Schmitt trigger input circuit.

 The ELM382 provides two outputs – a standard 50% duty cycle divider output, and a momentarily pulsed output.
 The pulse output is useful for audibly or visually signalling the beginning of a time period, or as a trigger for other circuitry.
-Refer to the Example Applications section for two typical circuits.
+Refer to the Example Applications section of the data sheet for two typical circuits.

 - Long term (daily or weekly) event timers